Project-Noverna/.github/profile/README.md

 - A modular and secure core
 - Sandboxed runtime for isolated resource execution
-- We mainly going to use Lua, as Main Programming Language, but for Modules like Database, or Caching we will use TypeScript.
+- We mainly going to use TypeScript, as main language.
 - Built-in dependency and lifecycle management
 - A focus on developer experience, maintainability, and scalability